exaloop/codon/docs/README.md

 Unlike other performance-oriented Python implementations, such as PyPy or Numba, Codon is a standalone system implemented entirely independently of regular Python.
-Since it does not need to interoperate with CPython\'s runtime, Codon has far greater flexibility to generate optimized code.
+Since it does not need to interoperate with CPython's runtime, Codon has far greater flexibility to generate optimized code.
 In fact, Codon will frequently generate the same code as that from an equivalent C or C++ program.
-This design choice also allows Codon to circumvent issues like Python\'s global interpretter lock, and thereby to take full advantage of parallelism and multithreading.
+This design choice also allows Codon to circumvent issues like Python's global interpretter lock, and thereby to take full advantage of parallelism and multithreading.

 > *What about interoperability with other languages and frameworks?*

 Interoperability is and will continue to be a priority for the Codon project.
-We don\'t want using Codon to render you unable to use all the other great frameworks and libraries that exist.
+We don't want using Codon to render you unable to use all the other great frameworks and libraries that exist.
 Codon already supports interoperability with C/C++ and Python.